ray-1337/discord-music-bot/README.md

 ## What's so good about it?
 I extended this project with more features, such as:
 - Supports YouTube, that's obvious.
+- Supports search mode using Discord dropdown component, by using `/play search-mode: true`
 - Supports playing contents from the playlist.
 - Supports SoundCloud.
 - Supports playing with .mp3 file.